dgorin1/mddtoolkit/README.md

 ## Usage
 ### Quick Start

-To begin an optimization run, the MDD_toolkit uses a command-line interface.
+The MDD_toolkit utilizes a command-line interface to configure and begin an optimization run.
 The command for starting such an optimization is shown below:

 ```